takecian/webpay-token-ios/README.md

 ### WPYPaymentViewController
-WPYPaymentViewController is a combination of WPYTokenizer and WPYPaymentVIewController.
+WPYPaymentViewController is a combination of WPYTokenizer and WPYCardFormView.
 If you just want a viewcontroller for `pushViewController:animated` or `presentViewController:animated:completion:`, this is what you want.

 ```
 WPYPaymentViewController *paymentViewController = [[WPYPaymentViewController alloc] initWithCallback:^(WPYPaymentViewController *paymentViewController, WPYToken *token, NSError *error){